Amputation and Loss of Limb Compensation Claims

 In most cases, our personal injury lawyers can secure compensation for the loss of a limb without the need for court proceedings.
 This makes the claims process easier on you, as well as saving you time, legal fees and the stress of attending a court hearing.

-We offer a no win, no fee consultation with one of our specialist personal injury lawyers for every client.
+We offer a no win, no fee consultation with a member of our specialist personal injury team for every client.
 This gives you a chance to discuss your situation and find out your options before you make a decision about moving forward.

 The majority of our personal injury clients work on a no win, no fee basis.
 This means there is usually no upfront cost for you to start a claim with us for the loss of a limb or amputation.

-Get in touch with our personal injury solicitors in Bristol and South Gloucestershire
+Get in touch with our amputation claims solicitors in Bristol and South Gloucestershire

 Our personal injury solicitors work with clients all over the UK from our six offices across Bristol and the surrounding area in Bedminster, Bishopston, Clifton, Kingswood, Queen Square and Thornbury.